SummaryRead the full fact sheet

-Easy access to clean needles, syringes and injecting equipment reduces the chance of transmitting blood-borne viruses such as HIV and hepatitis C.
+Easy access to clean needles, syringes and injecting equipment reduces the chance of transmitting blood-borne viruses such as and .

 The Needle and Syringe Program also creates opportunities for people to be provided with information on how to look after their health and wellbeing and to access appropriate drug treatment and other health services.

 Opioid pharmacotherapy treatment

 'Pharmacotherapy' is the term used to describe the use of medication (such as methadone or buprenorphine) to assist in the treatment of opioid dependence, most commonly caused by heroin use.
 Taken on a daily basis, these medications help by managing physical drug dependence, drug craving and compulsive drug use behaviours.

 Peer education programs

 Peer education programs are highly effective for communicating health promotion and harm reduction messaging to specific population groups, such as young people, people who inject drugs, or cultural groups.
 Community members are trained and supported to educate their peers on safer ways to use drugs or reduce the negative consequences of their drug use.

 Generally, people are very receptive to receiving harm reduction education from their peers and are more likely to take that advice on-board.
 Peer education programs are also particularly effective in getting harm reduction messages to people who are not ordinarily engaged in mainstream health or social services.

 For more information on peer support, contact:

-Drug diversion programs offer drug treatment to people who commit less serious offences that are directly associated with their drug use.
+Drug offer drug treatment to people who commit less serious offences that are directly associated with their drug use.
 This type of program helps people to avoid a criminal record, and gives them the opportunity for treatment.